OpenDataServices/os4d/docs/components/publication_statistics_dashboard.md

 # Publication statistics dashboard

-## Summary

-A single location for accessing reports on the number of publishers, status of current publication, validation errors, coverage of key fields, use of extensions and other key facts.

-## Description

-A dashboard helps to answer questions like:

-- Who is publishing using the standard?
-- How many publishers are using version 1.0 or 1.1?
-- How many publishers are using this specific field?
-- What values are used in this specific field?
-- Which codelists are publishers using?
-- Which are the most common validation errors?
-- If we deprecate a particular field, which publishers will be affected?
+A dashboard provides a centralised location to access reports and visualisations relating to the adoption and quality of data adhering to a particular standard.
+This tool addresses key questions about publisher engagement, such as who is publishing data using the standard, and how many publishers are using specific versions (e.g., version 1.0 or 1.1).
+It also enables analysis of data usage, including how many publishers are utilising particular fields and what values they are employing within those fields.
+Furthermore, the dashboard supports the monitoring of codelist usage and identification of common validation errors.
+Critically, it can help to assess the impact of potential changes to the standard, for instance, by identifying which publishers would be affected by the deprecation of a specific field.

 ## Examples